-After working CNN, Ms. Rose worked at NBC Studios in New York where she wrote and pitched ideas for news segments, managed camera crews all across the United States, and even was able to help cover the 2010 Vancouver Winter Olympics.
-That sounds like an amazing job to me.
+After working at CNN, Ms. Rose worked at NBC Studios in New York where she wrote and pitched ideas for news segments, managed camera crews all across the United States, and even was able to help cover the 2010 Vancouver Winter Olympics.
+That sounds like an amazing job to me!
 Although it couldn’t have been easy, Ms. Rose told me that she had the best time learning about people’s stories and making connections with other people in the studio.
+I have to agree that one of the coolest parts of being a videographer is being able to meet amazing people and share their stories.
 Through our conversation, we both learned that we have a shared love for the show Saturday Night Live, which is produced in the same building that Ms. Rose worked in!
 I highly recommend you check out the show, it’s filmed live and airs at 11:30 ET on most Saturday nights (hence the name).

 Ms. Rose said that one of her favorite parts of working at NBC was being involved in the NBC News Learn production team.
-Here, she was able to interview high-profile scientists, athletes and even members of Congress in order to produce educational videos that ended up reaching students and teachers all over the world!
+Here, she was able to interview high-profile scientists, athletes and even members of Congress in order to produce educational videos that engaged students and teachers all over the world!

 Following our discussion of her experience making documentaries, we also talked about our shared love for guacamole!
 In fact, Ms. Rose even has a whole blog dedicated to her favorite spread!
 Although this started out as just a simple talking point, through this discussion I learned about the importance of having hobbies and other things going on outside your job.
 I personally don’t have a job yet, but I understand the importance of having interests outside of school so I don’t go crazy.
 From this interview, I now know that this same idea is applicable to both going to school and having a job!